ccorcos/chet-stack/DOCS.md

 # Overview

+WARNING: these docs are out of date and are means for [🏷️ v0](https://github.com/ccorcos/chet-stack/tree/v0) of ChetStack.

 ## Organization

 This is a monorepo, client is for the web frontend, server is the backend, shared are used by both, and tools are for commandline scripts and stuff.